OpenDSA/OpenDSA/RST/source/Development/GraphShortest.rst

 Using ``MinVertex`` to scan the vertex list for the minimum value is more efficient when the graph is dense, that is, when :math:`|\mathbf{E}|` approaches :math:`|\mathbf{V}|^2`.
-Using a priority queue is more efficient when the graph is sparse because its cost is
+Using a heap is more efficient when the graph is sparse because its cost is
 :math:`\Theta((|\mathbf{V}| + |\mathbf{E}|) \log |\mathbf{E}|)`.
 However, when the graph is dense, this cost can become as great as